MichaelNeas/laboratory/practice/swift/iOS.md

 - Extensions are shipped inside the parent app.
 - The contentInset property of a UITextView determines how text is placed inside the view.
 - The .replace blend more ignores transparency, which makes it faster to draw.
+- iBeacon detection is powered by the Core Location framework.

 ## Terminologies
 xib - XML Interface Builder